- Cerebrium

 method to deploy the Conduit’s model flow to Cerebrium.

-from cerebrium import Conduit, model_type
+from cerebrium import Conduit, model_type, hardware

 conduit.run(data)